Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Abstract

 Let $E$ be a prime exceptional divisor on $X$.
 We first observe that associated to $E$ is a monodromy involution of the integral cohomology $H^*(X,\Integers)$, which acts on the second cohomology lattice as the reflection by the cohomology class $[E]$ of $E$ (Theorem \ref{cor-introduction}).

-We then specialize to the case of $X$, which is deformation equivalent to the Hilbert scheme of length $n$ zero-dimensional subschemes of a $K3$ surface, $n\geq 2$.
-A cohomology class $e\in H^2(X,\Integers)$ is called {\em monodromy-reflective}, if $e$ is a primitive class of Beauville-Bogomolov degree $-2$ or $2-2n$, and the class $(e,\bullet)$ in the dual lattice $H^2(X,\Integers)^*$ is divisible by $(e,e)/2$.
-Let $E$ be a prime exceptional divisor on $X$.
-We show that $[E]=e$ or $[E]=2e$, for a monodromy-reflective class $e$ (Theorem \ref{thm-2}).
+We then specialize to the case that $X$ is deformation equivalent to the Hilbert scheme of length $n$ zero-dimensional subschemes of a $K3$ surface, $n\geq 2$.
+We determine the set of classes of exceptional divisors on $X$ (Theorem \ref{conj-exceptional-line-bundles}).
+This leads to a determination of the closure of the movable cone of $X$.

-A primitive class $e\in H^2(X,\Integers)$ is {\em $\RationalNumbers$-effective}, if some non-zero integral multiple of $e$ is the class of an effective divisor.
-There are many examples of monodromy-reflective classes $e$ of Hodge type $(1,1)$, which are not $\RationalNumbers$-effective.
-Instead, the reflection by $e$ is induced by a birational involution of $X$.
-We introduce monodromy-invariants of monodromy-reflective classes $e$, and use them to formulate a \WithoutTorelli{conjectural} numerical criterion for the $\RationalNumbers$-effectiveness of $e$ (\WithoutTorelli{Conjecture} \WithTorelli{Theorem} \ref{conj-exceptional-line-bundles}). \WithoutTorelli{We show that the Conjecture follows from a version of Torelli (Theorem \ref{thm-main-conjecture-follows-from-torelli}). }